 Pros: Removes chlorine, relatively inexpensive

-Cons: Doesn’t impress at removing lead or minerals
+Cons: Doesn’t impress at removing lead or dissolved salts

 Compare to Similar Products